 5. Preparing for Chaos

 During the festive season, people are generally in a mood to celebrate, and customers tend to get rowdy after a couple of drinks.
-This is especially true in case of restaurants and bars that host special events and parties.
+This is especially true in the case of restaurants and bars that host special events and parties.
 In such scenarios, be prepared for any disorder at your restaurant.
 A drunk customer can become unruly and disrupt the ambiance.
 You should prepare for such instances beforehand when you prepare your restaurant for the holiday rush.
 Thus it is always suggested to hire a few bouncers for the special events.
+This will help in fulfilling customer demands during the holiday rush without them having to face any issues.

 Restaurant Promotion Ideas to Prepare Your Restaurant for the Holiday Rush